keepers-photos/prepress/README.md

 - The inner PDF will be a single PDF with all the pages in the order.
 - The file will be created according to the full bleed specifications provided above.
-- The images need to be converted to sRGB IEC61966–2.1 colour profile.
 - Try to parallelize the conversion process to speed up the process.
 - Produce a progress bar to show the progress of the conversion process.